ccdaisy/Spiral-Knights-Model-Converter/README.md

 #Spiral Knights Model to OBJ

-The current code in the repository **is not** up to date (As compared to my eclipse workspace) **THIS MEANS DO NOT DOWNLOAD SOURCES UNLESS IT IS PACKED IN AN "Actual.Source.Code.zip" FILE IN THE RELEASES TAB!**.
+The current code in the repository **is not** up to date. **THIS MEANS DO NOT DOWNLOAD SOURCES UNLESS IT IS PACKED IN AN "Actual.Source.Code.zip" FILE IN THE RELEASES TAB!**.

 The latest release is stable, however the code in the repository **is not** stable.

 Current work status: **Working on project!**

-Current work issues: Textures.
-Still.

 #What is Spiral Knights Model to OBJ?
 Spiral Knights model to OBJ is a tool for anyone who wants to animate or 3D print models from Spiral Knights!